 Bladder calculi, commonly referred to as bladder stones, are urinary stones that are found primarily in the urinary bladder and comprise only 5% of all urinary tract stones.
 They can be divided into primary, secondary, and migratory stones:

 - primary: bladder stones form in the absence of other urinary tract abnormality, typically seen in children in endemic areas

-- Secondary: stones form de novo in the bladder or from concretions on foreign material (e.g. urinary catheters)
+- secondary: stones form in an abnormal bladder or from concretions on foreign material (e.g. urinary catheters)

-Family history is found in up to one-third of idiopathic cases 2.
+Family history is found in up to a third of idiopathic cases 2.

-Bladder calculi may present with pain, infection, hematuria or may be asymptomatic.
+Bladder calculi may present with pain, infection or hematuria or may be asymptomatic.

 Usually densely radiopaque, calculi may be single or multiple and are often large.
 Frequently lamination is observed internally, like the skin of an onion.

-Sonographically they are mobile, echogenic, and shadow distally.
+Sonographically they are mobile, echogenic, and shadow posteriorly.
 They may be associated with bladder wall thickening due to inflammation.

 Treatment and prognosis

 The earliest method of operative removal of bladder calculus was performed via the perineal route with the patient in a supine position and the legs elevated, hence the term lithotomy position.